About Wild Women Hawai'i

 With a Master’s degree in Dance Education and a lifelong relationship with embodied movement, I guide from the inside out.
 My approach is rooted in somatic awareness: listening to the body, and not correcting it, shaming, or judging it.

-I’m trained in both forest therapy and somatic practices, but it’s my embodied experience that shapes the way I hold space.
-Years of working with women, raising a daughter, tending to land and lineage—all of it taught me to lead not with answers, but with attunement and curiosity.
+I’m trained in both forest therapy and somatic practices, but it’s my embodied experience that largely shapes the way I hold space.
+Years of working with women, raising a daughter, tending to land and lineage; all of it taught me to lead not with answers, but with genuine curiosity.

 Guiding from Experience & Experiment

-My offerings are rooted in the body, shaped by the land, and responsive to the women who gather.
-They are thoughtfully designed but never rigid—guided by somatic wisdom, creative instinct, and deep respect for the feminine and our connection with the Earth and each other.
-There’s real structure, but it breathes.
-That’s what makes it sacred.
+My offerings are rooted in embodied intelligence, creative instinct, and deep respect for feminine wisdom and our connection with the Earth and each other.

 Ongoing Learning & Credentials